leenasmushrooms/web/src/pages/faq/index.md

 	A: oyster, milky

 23. Q: Why should we eat mushrooms?

 	A:

-Nutrient rich : Mushrooms are a good source of vitamins, minerals, and antioxidants.
+Nutrient rich: Mushrooms are a good source of vitamins, minerals, and antioxidants.

-Low in calories :  They are low in calories, making them a healthy option for weight management
+Low in calories:  They are low in calories, making them a healthy option for weight management.

 Boosts immunity: Certain compounds in Mushrooms may enhance the immune system.